 Rules for Bars & Restaurants

-As of November 27, 2020 the public health order concerning establishments serving food, beverage and liquor, includes the following restrictions.
+The public health order concerning establishments serving food, beverage and liquor, includes the following restrictions.

 - No alcohol can be served after 10 pm in any bar or restaurant to anyone, including customers, staff and owners.